Why Do Cats Like To Knock Things Over? A Comparison with Other Pets and Dogs

 "Hey, Look at Me!"

 Cats are savvy creatures and quickly learn that certain behaviors get their attention.
 If knocking over a vase causes you to come running every time, your cat might decide this is an excellent way to get your attention, similar to how a dog might bark or wag its tail.
+You may notice the same attention-seeking patterns in dogs in posts like why dogs lick my ears.

 The Bond Between Pets and Owners

 Whether you own a cat, a dog, or any other pet, understanding the language of your animal is crucial for a healthy relationship.
 When pets act out, they're often trying to communicate something.
 As responsible pet owners, it's up to us to decode these behaviors and respond accordingly.
+If your dog is especially expressive, our guide on do dogs watch TV offers another fun look at pet personality.

 Comparing Cats to Other Pets and Dogs